-- Approximately 1⁄2 page - 'Express the goals and assigned tasks for the laboratory using your own words.
+- Approximately one or two paragraphs depending on the lab. - 'Express the goals and assigned tasks for the laboratory using your own words.
 What are you given?
 What are you to find? - What are the applicable analytical representations, concepts, operations, and tools you have learned from the text and lectures? - 'What did you learn from this assignment?